Refactor text formatting to HTML::Pipeline

 If there were no other timing considerations, it would make sense to implement this together with Redcarpet removal.

-#1 Updated by Jens Krämer 5 days ago
+#1 Updated by Jens Krämer almost 2 years ago

 Totally agree, the potential benefits of switching to html pipeline are quite big.
 This kind of modularization will allow for many interesting features to be implemented in core or by plugins in the future.